Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Cloudways Flexible vs Autonomous: Performance

-Cloudways Flexible and Autonomous performance is measured by a series of tests, including TTFB, Uptime, Load handling, and Global TTFB test.
+The Cloudways Flexible and Autonomous hosting performance is measured by a series of tests, including TTFB, Uptime, Load handling, and Global TTFB test.

 I started tracking Autonomous since its launch on March 1, 2024.
-At first, I considered a total of six months data (March 1, 2024 – August 31, 2024) to calculate the average TTFB and uptime score.
+At first, I considered a total of six months of data (March 1, 2024, to August 31, 2024) to calculate the average TTFB and uptime scores.
 Now, I have got more data and updated the post with 365 days of data (March 1, 2024 – March 1, 2025)

 Test 1: Load Test

-The major difference between Flexible and autonomous plans is the Autonomous’s auto-scalable feature.
-In contrast, a flexible hosting plan can’t auto-scale, and upgrades should be done manually.
-So, I begin my comparison with the load handling test first.
+The significant difference between Flexible and Autonomous plans is the Autonomous plan’s auto-scaling feature, whereas upgrades on the Flexible plan need to be done manually.
+So, I start my comparison with the load handling test.

-In this test results, the Cloudways Flexible took an average response time of 266 ms to handle the load.
-However, Cloudways Autonomous handled the same load in just 20 ms average response time.
+In these test results, the Cloudways Flexible took an average response time of 266 ms to handle the load.
+However, Cloudways Autonomous handled the same load with an average response time of just 20 ms.

 Autonomous load handling is super impressive.
-It offers 26 times faster performance than a Flexible hosting.
-Google Kubernetes and Cloudflare Enterprise CDN are the top reasons for autonomous plans’ speed.
+It offers 26 times faster performance than Flexible hosting.
+Google Kubernetes and Cloudflare Enterprise CDN are the top reasons for the speed of autonomous plans.

 Google Kubernetes is widely known for its reliable auto-scalable architecture.
 As far as I know, Cloudways is the first company to deploy Google Kubernetes for WordPress hosting.
 Cloudflare Enterprise is vital in delivering faster pages with its edge caching CDN.

 Before deciding, let’s ask ourselves a question.
-If your business is great, getting traffic that brings money, Autonomous is the best deserving choice to power up your sites.
+If your business is great and you’re getting traffic that brings in money, Autonomous is the best choice to power up your site.
 But if you are just getting started, with zero or minimal traffic, Flexible is the best value choice to get started.

 Test 2: TTFB and Uptime